Three wardrobes – three ways to create harmony

 A special place for special companions

 Kids may develop bed-going routines that parents had better follow.
-Like craving the company of a soft toy or a favourite throw.
+Like craving the company of a soft toy or a favorite throw.
 Reserve a space just for them.

 Emergency equipment where it’s needed